You have less than 80 pixels squared to identify who you are to a user scrolling through her Twitter timeline.

 Social media icons are created by the Office of Communications and Marketing and provided directly to logo liaisons, along with other logo files.
 Please do not replicate your official social media icon.
 If you need your unit’s icon, contact your unit’s logo liaison.

-Images & Social Media
+Images and Social Media

 Tweets and Facebook posts with photos, gifs, or video average more engagement than those without.